AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master's student of the ENB Elite MSc program in Neuroengineering at the Technical University of Munich.
-Currently, I am doing research as a research intern at the Dynamics of Brain Connectivity Lab of The Neuroimaging Center at the Technische Universität München.
-My research investigates the dynamics of neural information processing of the brain during the emergence of cognitive functions using computational and mathematical analysis of fMRI data.
+Hi!
+I'm Ahmed.
+I graduated from the Elite MSc program in Neuroengineering at TU Munich.
+Through my hard work and dedication, I have won two scholarships and graduated with an honour and research excellence certificate from the elite network of Bavaria.
+My passion lies in using engineering and computational approaches to understand the brain and enhance human lives.
 {style="text-align: justify;"}